Peter D. Hannaford

-Background
+Early life

-A native of Glendale, California, he graduated in 1954 with a degree in English from the University of California, Berkeley.
+A native of Glendale, California,Hannaford graduated in 1954 with a degree in English from the University of California, Berkeley.
 From 1954 to 1956, he was a first lieutenant in the United States Army Signal Corps.
 After his military tour of duty, he joined the company of Helen Kennedy, already an established figure in the public relations business in San Francisco and Oakland.
 In subsequently years he was affiliated with several other public relations firms.
-From 1969 to 1972, he was vice president of Wilton, Coombs & Colnett, Inc. He died on September 5, 2015, aged 82.
+From 1969 to 1972, he was vice president of Wilton, Coombs & Colnett, Inc.

-Political life
+Political career

 Hannaford cast his first presidential vote in 1956 for Democrat Adlai Stevenson II, of Illinois, whose rhetoric and English diction greatly impressed him.
 Two years later, Hannaford re-registered as a Republican, but 1958 was one of the worst years in history for the GOP in California and nationally as well.
 The party lost one of its two U.S. Senate seats and the governorship, when Governor Goodwin J. Knight and Senator William F. Knowland tried to switch offices.
-In 1960, Hannaford volunteered to work on the Republican phone bank to get out the vote for presidential nominee Richard M. Nixon, whom he had voted against as vice president four years earlier.
+In 1960, Hannaford volunteered to work on the Republican phone bank to get out the vote for presidential nominee Richard Nixon, whom he had voted against as vice president four years earlier.
 In 1964, Hannaford supported Barry Goldwater over the Governor Nelson Rockefeller in the showdown California presidential primary.
-In the 1966 Republican gubernatorial primary, Hannaford supported not Goldwater's heir apparent, Reagan, but Moderate Republican former San Francisco Mayor George Christopher, the last Republican thus far to have held that particular office since January 1964.
+In the 1966 Republican gubernatorial primary, Hannaford supported not Goldwater's heir apparent, Reagan, but moderate Republican former San Francisco Mayor George Christopher, the last Republican thus far to have held that particular office since January 1964.
 Hannaford quickly switched to Reagan in the general election against Governor Edmund G. Brown, Sr., and thereafter stood with the conservative faction of the party.

 In 1972, midway in Reagan's second term as governor, Hannaford was a candidate for California's 7th congressional district seat.
 In the primary election, he won the Republican nomination with 39 percent of the vote against four opponents, the strongest of whom was Craig Bull.
 Hannaford was then defeated 60 to 38 percent in the general election by the Democrat Ron Dellums, a liberal African American, who won his second term and was subsequently the mayor of Oakland.
-In defeat, Hannaford still ran ten thousand votes in his district ahead of Republican presidential nominee Richard Nixon, who otherwise carried forty-nine states that year against the Democrat George McGovern.
+In defeat, Hannaford still ran ten thousand votes in his district ahead of Republican presidential nominee Richard Nixon, who otherwise carried forty-nine states that year against Democrat George McGovern.